django-ordered-model/django-ordered-model/README.md

 Custom ordering field
 ---------------------
 Extending `OrderedModel` creates a `models.PositiveIntegerField` field called `order` and the appropriate migrations.
-If you wish to use an existing model field to store the ordering, you can set the attribute `order_field_name` to match your field name:
+It customises the default `class Meta` to then order returned querysets by this field.
+If you wish to use an existing model field to store the ordering, subclass `OrderedModelBase` instead and set the attribute `order_field_name` to match your field name and the `ordering` attribute on `Meta`:

 ```python
 class MyModel(OrderedModelBase):